fastwa/docs.fastwa.org/src/docs/components/buttons.md

 The first type of interactive component we'll cover creating is a Button.

 ## Building buttons
-To create your buttons, use the `ButtonBuilder` class, defining `index`.
+To create your buttons, use the `ButtonBuilder` class, defining a `displayText`.
 ```ts
 const callMe = new ButtonBuilder()
   .setDisplayText('Call me!')